Joint Call for Workshops Proposals

 Workshops will be held at one of the following conference venues:

-- NAACL 2025 (The 2025 Annual Conference of the North American Chapter of the Association for Computational Linguistics), which will be a hybrid conference, and physically held in Albuquerque, New Mexico, USA from April 29 - May 4, 2025
+- NAACL 2025 (The 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics), which will be a hybrid conference, and physically held in Albuquerque, New Mexico, USA from April 29 - May 4, 2025

 - ACL 2025 (The 63rd Annual Meeting of the Association for Computational Linguistics) which will be held as a hybrid conference, and physically held in Vienna, Austria from July 27 - August 1, 2025